DanTup/angular-builds/README.md

-> NOTE: This software is not being actively developed or maintained.
+> NOTE: This repo is not being actively developed or maintained.

 AngularJS Builds
 ==============